MethodsAndPractices/vsteam/.docs/Set-VSTeamPickList.md

 ```

 ### -PicklistID
 The name or guid of the picklist.
-Name can be used as an alias for "PicklistID"
+"Name" or "ID" can be used as an alias for "PicklistID"

 ```yaml
 Type: Object